Options

 Flag option

 .
-The callback receives the empty string as its first parameter.
+The callback receives the value null

 If you need a boolean-valued option that accepts a single parameter, use the single option instead.
 To make the parameter optional, use the function option with a parameter count of [0, 1]